Undergraduate degree course Mathematics with Business Management BSc G1N2:

 The Mathematics with Business Management BSc undergraduate degree course is designed to prepare you for high-level management positions and is an integrated programme of mathematics and business-related topics.
-This three-year course has a student satisfaction rating of 93%.

 How do you know you are running your business as efficiently and profitably as possible?
 From designing the bidding rules for acquiring 3G phone licences, or the routing of delivery lorries, to cutting carpet roll efficiently, mathematics plays a key role in running businesses.